-Feb.
-29, 2024-Submit the Medicare Part D Disclosure to CMS (Calendar-year Plans Only)
+March 1, 2025-Submit the Medicare Part D Disclosure to CMS (Calendar-year Plans Only)

-Submit an online form to the Centers for Medicare and Medicaid Services (CMS) indicating whether your health plan's prescription drug coverage is creditable or non-creditable.
-The deadline for submitting this annual disclosure is 60 days after the beginning of the plan year.
-For calendar-year health plans, the deadline for the annual online disclosure is normally March 1.
-However, since 2024 is a leap year, the deadline is Feb.
-29, 2024.
+Submit an online form to the Centers for Medicare and Medicaid Services (CMS) indicating whether your health plan's prescription drug coverage is creditable or noncreditable.
+The deadline for submitting this annual disclosure is 60 days from the beginning of the plan year.
+For calendar-year health plans, the deadline for the annual online disclosure is March 1, 2025.